Automattic/Map-Widget/readme.md

-# CFTP Map Widget
+# Map Widget

 This plugin adds a widget that embeds a Google Map.
-You will need:

- - A google Maps API v3 browser API key ( insert into the provided settings page )
- - The latitude and longitude of the desired location
- - The numerical zoom value for the targeted location
+Search for a location or position the map manually.
+Built by Code For The People and now an Automattic plugin